hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Fixed an issue on iPad where some button labels in the Advanced panel were too long in Italian, Dutch, German, Spanish, and Arabic, causing unintended line wrapping.
 - Updated related Help documentation.

+## Version 6.1.22 Features
+We recommend all users update.
+We sincerely apologize.
+This update fixes an issue where file import was unavailable in iPad Workspace mode, and resolves a problem where tab titles were too long.